-As with all other subjects, we work in small groups or tutorials and allow for more classroom contact time than found at most schools and colleges within the UK.
+As with all other subjects, our A level Physics course runs in small groups or tutorials and allows for more classroom contact time than found at most schools and colleges within the UK.
 This means that you can never go to sleep and all students are drawn into the process of education.

 Knowledge is power and we aim first to establish the understanding necessary for any hardworking student to achieve an A grade.
 As teachers, we never lose sight of the necessity to entertain our captive audience and always endeavour to keep our lessons lively and stimulating.
 The use of practical experiments, demonstrations and humour is really important.
 We have high expectations for all our students and set much more homework than you will find in other educational institutions.
 This work is the essence of education and communication but is supported by regular testing and mock examinations based on past examination paper questions.

 You do not need be a brilliant mathematician to succeed in this subject.
 We provide textbooks, self-contained notes and syllabus outlines – everything you need to excel.
 We rely on no previous knowledge of physics and build up students’ understanding in a step-by-step way.
 Best of all, we have fun!

 Why study A level Physics?